denven/yihack-onedrive-uploader/README.md

 cd /tmp/sd/yi-hack/onedrive
 ./stop.sh
 ```
-- You might have messed up the configuration or you are not content the running situation, you want to start again from the beginning.
+- You might have messed up the configuration or you are not content with the running situation, you want to start again from the beginning.
   - first, stop the uploader first by following above
-  - delete all generated data (or keep file `data/last_upload.json` if you want the uploader to continue your uploading without any repetitive uploads).
+  - delete all generated data (or keep file `data/last_upload.json` if you want the uploader to resume your uploading without any repetitive uploads).
 ```bash
 rm -rf data
 rm -rm log
 ```
-  - If you want to setup with another OneDrive account( or Azure application data), you can delete `config.json` or replace it with a new one as well.
+  - If you want to setup with another OneDrive account (or Azure application data), you can delete or edit your current `config.json`, or replace it with a new one as well.